Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • the patient suffers from hypokalemia or sodium deficiency in the blood.

-Clinical study for renin
+Clinical study on renin

-1. Sitting or standing position (with habitual salt intake) - from 0.7 to 3.3 ng / ml / h.
+1. Sitting or standing position (with habitual salt consumption) – from 0.7 to 3.3 ng/ml/h.

-2. Lying position (with normal salt intake) - from 0.32 to 1.6 ng / ml / h.
+2. Lying position (with normal salt intake) – from 0.32 to 1.6 ng/ml/h.

 Indicators in pregnant women

-Assignment for analysis
+Appointment for analysis

 1. Exclude salty and smoked dishes from the menu.
 A few days before the test, the doctor may suggest that the patient follow a low-salt diet.